scaleway/ai-pulse-nvidia-trt-llm/docs/03-Triton.md

 ![Astuce icon](./images/common/astuce_icon.png)**NB**:
 If you built the engine with `--world_size X` where `X` is greater than 1, you will need to use the [launch_triton_server.py](https://github.com/triton-inference-server/tensorrtllm_backend/blob/release/0.5.0/scripts/launch_triton_server.py) script.

-2. You can follow your container log using the command below ,  The server is ready when all the models' status are `READY`.
+2. You can follow your container logs using the command below ,  The server is ready when all the models' status are `READY`.
 The output should be similiar to this screenshot below :
 ```
 docker logs triton_server_benchmark -f
 ```
 ![triton server ready](./images/triton/tritonserver-ready.PNG)